The Rural and Regional Affairs and Transport References Committee's

 Foreign Investment Review Board national interest test to the Rural and

 Regional Affairs and Transport References Committee for inquiry and report.
-On
+The

 The committee advertised the inquiry in the Australian, on the